maleex2/Medication-Reminder/README.md

 To run and test the application on a pc, you will need an emulator provided by XCode or Android Dev Studio.
 For android studio, create a emulator with x86 system.

-In terminal, cd into the project dirctory and run npm install to isntall dependecies.
-After that run expo start to start the deployment server.
+In terminal, cd into the project dirctory and run: <br/>
+npm install <br/>
+to install dependecies.
+After that run: <br/>
+expo start  <br/>
+to start the deployment server. <br/>
 You can then connect to the emulator from the interface or by pressin a for android and i for ios.